 21.2.8.
 The Marker, Picture and North Arrow Items

 You can add a picture by dragging it from your file manager onto the canvas, pasting it directly into the layout by using Ctrl+V or Add Picture, following items creation instructions.
 Then you can manipulate it, as explained in Interacting with layout items.

 When using Add Picture, the picture item will be a blank frame that you can customize using its Item Properties panel.
-Other than the items common properties, this feature has the following functionalities (see Fig. 18.49):
+Other than the items common properties, this feature has the following functionalities:

 Raster Image: a file selector widget can be used to fetch the data.
-Use the … Browse button to select a file on your computer or enter the path directly in the Image source text field.
+Use the … Browse button to select a file on your computer or enter the path directly in the text field.
 You can even provide a remote URL that points to a picture.
 The associated image can also be embedded in the layout.